codeforamerica/US-Census-Area-API/README.md

 US Census Area API
 ==================

-Simple geospatial API for US Census, in response to the [Census Area API hack request](https://github.com/codeforamerica/hack-requests/blob/master/census-area-API.md).
+Simple geospatial API for U.S. Census and other data sources, in response to the [Census Area API hack request](https://github.com/codeforamerica/hack-requests/blob/master/census-area-API.md).

+This application can be run in two distinct ways.
+When the environment variable `GEO_DATASOURCE=http://forever.codeforamerica.org/Census-API/` is present, the API will serve nationwide U.S. Census geographies from the state to block level.
+See this in action at [census.codeforamerica.org](http://census.codeforamerica.org) and use it freely.

-A sample copy with Bay Area Census data can be found at [census-api-bay-area.herokuapp.com](http://census-api-bay-area.herokuapp.com).
+Otherwise, it will use a local OGR-compatible datasource such as a shapefile or GeoJSON to serve any data and make it available for download.
+A sample copy with Bay Area Census data can be found at
+[census-api-bay-area.herokuapp.com](http://census-api-bay-area.herokuapp.com).

 Installing